sagefy/sagefy/gh-pages/f_planning/sequencer.md

         - If a learner makes a significant gain, move to another unit.
     - High (85%+): Focus on mid-to-low likelihood (30-50%)
     - What levels are low, mid, and high?
 What confidence to assert?
-    - Prefer to follow card prerequisite chains in a sequence.
+    - Prefer to follow card require chains in a sequence.
-    - Account for card prerequisites.
+    - Account for card requires.
-    - Require 85% as a prerequisite.
+    - Require 85% ability.
 - Review [Spaced Learning]
     - Given an learner to unit ability, how long is the learner likely to retain the information?
     - Determine intervals (time) for review per unit.